StatusPage.me Help Center

 Step 4: Set Check Interval

-Choose how often we should check your service:
+Choose how often we should check your service.
+The form now gives you two ways to set this:

 • Helps avoid false positives from network issues